 So, is heat good for a broken bone?
 The answer is to use heat in the remodeling stage of bone healing.

-Ice or Heat for Shoulder injury pain
+Ice or Heat for Shoulder Pain

 The concept of using Ice or heat for a broken bone is similar to using either with shoulder pain.
 With a fresh injury, ice is typically helpful to manage inflammation, swelling, and pain.
 Later in the recovery process, heat may be helpful to increase mobility and motion.

-The Jacksonville Orthopaedic Institute is Northeast Florida's largest and most respected Orthopedic Practice.
-We have offices throughout the area and 12 Rehabilitation Clinics for your convenience.
 If you think you have a broken bone or any other injury, JOI offers ASAP Fracture and Injury Care to get you treated quickly.

 If you would like to schedule an appointment with a JOI Orthopedic/Fracture Specialist, Call 904-JOI-2000, schedule online, or click the link below.